 The damage a successful attack can cause ranges from asset damage, reputation damage, monetary loss, the cost of repair.
 In some circumstances, a successful attack could have life-threatening consequences.
 The value of protecting assets is different for each site.

 For example, an LPS 1175 C5 fence wouldn’t be suitable for a local village pie shop.
 Such fences have been tested to prevent access to an experienced attacker using a range of powered tooling for 5 minutes.

 - A) The intent wouldn’t be there.

 - B) The potential damage done would not reach the cost of the fence.

-The value a resilient and robust fence can add, can far outweigh the cost.
-In the first instance the visual deterrent can go a long way in stopping perpetrators from considering an attempt to gain access.
-However, if an attack does happen, a formidable fence will keep the attacker out for an extended period, giving the response time to intervene the attack.
+The value a resilient and robust fence can add can far outweigh the cost.
+In the first instance, the visual deterrent can go a long way in stopping perpetrators from considering an attempt to gain access.
+However, if an attack does happen, a formidable fence will keep the attacker out for an extended period, giving the response time to intervene in the attack.

 Certified Fences Are More Expensive

 Third-party tested fencing systems provide specifiers and customers with peace of mind that products are going to perform as advertised.

 Tested fencing systems often have an additional cost – this is because they have been through extrinsic testing programmes to be certified.
 In addition to this, to maintain the certification the company manufacturing these systems and the products are subject to continuous audits.